 in Chinese can mean lizard.

 China's most popular blogger, the youthful writer and racing driver Han Han, then set up a competition, offering 5,000 yuan (£500) to the creator of the best new lyrics for the Yake Lizard song.

-All this has helped to ensure the Yake lizard has become an internet mascot within the confines of the Great Firewall of China.
+has helped to ensure the Yake lizard has become an internet mascot within the confines of the Great Firewall of China.
 Blogs and chatrooms have created certain characteristics for the legendary lizard.
-One noted that the creature used to
+One noted that the creature used to flourish in the

 A blogger, who had allegedly posted doctored images of Kelantan Mentri Besar, Nik Abdul Aziz Nik Mat and Opposition Leader Anwar Ibrahim.
 The image is reported to have Nik Abdul Aziz having anal intercourse with Anwar.